Burma campaign: Allied setbacks, 1942–1943

 Nevertheless, the Allies mounted two operations during the 1942–1943 dry season.
 The first was a small offensive into the coastal Arakan Province of Burma.
 The Indian Eastern Army intended to reoccupy the Mayu peninsula and Akyab Island, which had an important airfield.
-A division advanced to Donbaik, only a few miles from the end of the peninsula but was halted by a small but well entrenched Japanese force.
+A division advanced to Donbaik, only a few miles from the end of the peninsula, but was halted by a small but well-entrenched Japanese force.
 At this stage of the war, the Allies lacked the means and tactical ability to overcome strongly constructed Japanese bunkers.
 Repeated British and Indian attacks failed with heavy casualties.
-Japanese reinforcements arrived from Central Burma and crossed rivers and mountain ranges which the Allies had declared to be impassable, to hit the Allies' exposed left flank and overrun several units.
+Japanese reinforcements arrived from Central Burma and crossed rivers and mountain ranges, which the Allies had declared to be impassable, to hit the Allies' exposed left flank and overrun several units.
 The exhausted British were unable to hold any defensive lines and were forced to abandon much equipment and fall back almost to the Indian frontier.

 The second action was controversial.
 Under the command of Brigadier Orde Wingate, a long-range penetration unit known as the Chindits infiltrated through the Japanese front lines and marched deep into Burma, with the initial aim of cutting the main north–south railway in Burma in an operation codenamed Operation Longcloth.
 Some 3,000 men entered Burma in many columns.
-They damaged communications of the Japanese in northern Burma, cutting the railway for possibly two weeks but they suffered heavy casualties.
-Though the results were questioned the operation was used to propaganda effect, particularly to insist that British and Indian soldiers could live, move and fight as effectively as the Japanese in the jungle, doing much to restore morale among Allied troops.
+They damaged the communications of the Japanese in northern Burma, cutting the railway for possibly two weeks, but they suffered heavy casualties.
+Though the results were questioned, the operation was used to propaganda effect, particularly to insist that British and Indian soldiers could live, move and fight as effectively as the Japanese in the jungle, doing much to restore morale among Allied troops.